HenrikJoreteg/Capsule/readme.md

 Capsule is an experimental web framework by [@HenrikJoreteg](http://twitter.com/HenrikJoreteg) for Node.js that uses Socket.io and Backbone.js to synchronize model state by sharing model code between the client and the server.

+    $ npm install capsule

 MIT Licensed.

 ##Introduction !important
-I'm releasing Capsule in it's current state as a demonstration of one possible way to build realtime web apps.
-I've used it (or a similar variety) of it for a couple of apps.
-One of which our team uses everyday.

 Capsule presents and experimental approach to building real-time web apps that re-uses the exact same models on the server as what you serve in a script tag in the html of your app.
+I've used this approach for a couple of apps, one of which our team uses everyday.

 For more information on this approach see my blog post on [Re-using Backbone.js Models on the server with Node.js and Socket.io to build realtime apps](http://andyet.net/blog/2011/feb/15/re-using-backbonejs-models-on-the-server-with-node/).
 It's also something I will discuss it in my upcoming talk at [NodeConf 2011](http://nodeconf.com/).

 It's essentially a set of convenience methods and additions to [@jashkenas](http://twitter.com/jashkenas)'s excellent [Backbone.js](http://documentcloud.github.com/backbone/) lib.
 In it's current state Capsule is a bit indulgent in that it makes quite a few assumptions about your app and could certainly stand to be more generic.